Sequential change-point detection based on nearest neighbors: An illustration example from real data

 We bin the phone calls by day, and for each day, construct a phone-call network with the subjects as nodes and a directed edge pointing from subject $i$ to subject $j$ if subject $i$ called subject $j$ on that day.
 We encode the directed network of each day by an adjacency matrix, with 1 for element $[i,j]$ if there is a directed edge pointing from subject $i$ to subject $j$, and 0 otherwise.
 Let $M_i$ be the $106 \times 106$ adjacency matrix on day $i$.
 We consider two distance measures defined as: \begin{enumerate}[(1)] \item the number of different entries: $\|M_i-M_j\|_F^2$, where $\|\cdot\|_F$ means the Frobenius norm of a matrix, \item the number of different entries, normalized by the geometric mean of the total edges in each day: $\frac{\|M_i-M_j\|_F^2}{\|M_i\|_F \|M_j\|_F}$. \end{enumerate}

-For this dataset, since there is no further information to tell whether there is any change point for the first few observations, we applied the offline change-point detection method in \cite{chen2015graph} on the first 50 days/observations.
-No change point was found for either distance measure.
+For this dataset, since there is no further information to tell whether there is any change-point for the first few observations, we applied the offline change-point detection method in \cite{chen2015graph} on the first 50 days/observations.
+No change-point was found for either distance measure.
 So we treat the first 50 observations as historical observations.
 We let $L=50$, $n_0=3$, and determine the threshold based on \eqref{eq:ARL3}.

 Figure \ref{fig:networkD12} plots $\text{Zmax}(n) = \max_{n-L+n_0\leq t\leq n-n_0} Z_{L|\by}(t,n)$ against $n$, the index of days, based on the two distances.
 The detection thresholds for the two distances are $b=3.92$ and $b=3.98$, respectively.
-Adopting the same rules as in Section \ref{sec:authorship}, we find three valid stopping times for distance 1 and six valid stopping times for distance 2.
+Since multiple stopping times might be called for one change-point, we disregard time $n$ if $\max(\text{Zmax}(n-5), \text{Zmax}(n-4), \dots, \text{Zmax}(n-1))>b$, i.e., we consider them to be caused by the same event.
+We call the remaining stopping times the ``candidate stopping times".
+Then, three candidate stopping times for distance 1 and six candidate stopping times for distance 2 are found.
 They are summarized in Table \ref{table:networkEvents}, together with their nearby academic events.

-From Table \ref{table:networkEvents}, we see that the proposed method based on either distance finds change points at around the beginning of the Fall term, the end of the Fall term, and the beginning of the Spring term.
-The proposed method using distance 2 finds additional change points in the middle of the Spring term.
+From Table \ref{table:networkEvents}, we see that the proposed method based on either distance finds change-points at around the beginning of the Fall term, the end of the Fall term, and the beginning of the Spring term.
+The proposed method using distance 2 finds additional change-points in the middle of the Spring term.
 These are all reasonable times to have some significant call pattern changes.